twm/jwilm.github.io/source/articles/from-str-to-cow.html.md

 enables us to keep the ergonomics of the `Into<String>` API while also allowing for borrowed values like a `&str`.

-Here's the scary-looking definition of `Cow`.
+Here's the scary-looking definition of `Cow`:

 ```rust
 pub enum Cow<'a, B> where B: 'a + ToOwned + ?Sized {